translusion/translusion-blog/content/posts/beautiful-julia.md

      "peo"
      "lov"

-Quite similar to the Python example except Julia lists havea type so you have to specify that it is a String.
+Quite similar to the Python example except Julia lists have a type so you have to specify that it is a String.
 You can create a python like array but then you need to specify that it takes any element:

     julia> M = Any[]
     0-element Array{Any,1}